microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_get.md

 One of the following **scopes** is required to execute this API:
 *User.Read; User.ReadWrite; User.ReadBasic.All; User.Read.All; User.ReadWrite.All; Directory.Read.All; Directory.ReadWrite.All; Directory.AccessAsUser.All*

-> [!NOTE]
-> *User.Read.All* and *User.ReadWrite.All* cannot perform any read operations on other users when the permission type is Application (client credentials).
+> Note: *User.Read.All* and *User.ReadWrite.All* cannot perform any read operations on other users when the permission type is Application (client credentials).
 Alternatively select *Directory.Read.All* or *Directory.ReadWrite.All*.
 Check this and other Permission related issues in the [Release Notes](https://developer.microsoft.com/en-us/graph/docs/overview/release_notes#microsoft-graph-permissions).
->

 ## HTTP request
 <!-- { "blockType": "ignored" } -->
 ```http